-Observation should only be billed if the patient meets the conditions for observation.
+Observation shallonly be billed if the patient meets the conditions for observation.
 Do not substitute outpatient observation services for medically appropriate inpatient admissions.
-Test preparation, whether performed by the patient or the facility by itself, does not qualify for observation and observation should not be billed concurrently with the test.
-In addition, observation services should not automatically be billed because the time for normal recovery from a surgical procedure is exceeded.
+Test preparation, whether performed by the patient or the facility by itself, does not qualify for observation and observation must not be billed concurrently with the test.
+In addition, observation services cannot automatically be billed because the time for normal recovery from a surgical procedure is exceeded.
 Observation would be appropriate when the recovery period exceeds normal expectations for the type of surgery and when the patient's condition requires observation.